KeyanSong/431-2018/slides/class25/README.md

 ## Office Hours and `431-help`

-- **Office Hours** TA office hours continue through Friday 2018-12-07.
+- TA office hours continue through Friday 2018-12-07.
 If you need to meet with a TA outside of office hours, arrange that through `431-help`.
 - `431-help` will be open until I finish with projects at on Thursday 2017-12-13.

 ## Questions on Projects